ruskeyz/robo-vibe/README.md

 # Robo Vibe

-Sketch-to-3D prototyping environment that pairs a FastAPI backend with a Next.js 16 frontend.
-Users sketch silhouettes in the browser, forward them to fal.ai's `triposr` model, and receive a hosted `.glb` file plus a QR code that opens the asset straight from S3.
+Robo Vibe is the rapid sketch-to-3D prototyping tool that earned 3rd place at London VibeHack (Eurasian Startup Hub).
+Built with FastAPI, Python, and a Next.js 16 frontend, it turns in-browser 2D robot silhouettes into AR-ready 3D models and shares them instantly via QR codes backed by S3 hosting.

 ## Highlights

+- Hackathon-proven: shipped the full sketch-to-AR workflow in 24 hours to win 3rd place at London VibeHack (Eurasian Startup Hub).
 - End-to-end workflow: draw, capture, upload, and retrieve a 3D model.
 - Backend safeguards for missing environment configuration and S3 errors.
 - Frontend playground with a configurable sketch canvas and QR preview.